y1zhou/knowledge-base/content/series/time-series/2-ARMA/2.3-ARMA/index.md

 ---
 title: "ARMA Model"
 date: 2020-09-12T20:31:18-04:00
-summary: "" # appears in list of posts
+summary: "The mean, variance, ACF and PACF of ARMA models.
+The backshift operator is introduced, and the stationarity and invertibility of the general ARMA(p, q) model is discussed." # appears in list of posts
 categories: ["Time Series"] # main category; shown in post metadata
-tags: [] # list of related tags
+tags: ["Statistics", "Time Series", "Autocorrelation", "R"] # list of related tags

 slug: "time-series-arma-model"
 toc: true # table of contents button in post